IntelOrca/biorand/README.md

 A higher difficulty will more likely spawn faster, and more lethal enemies such as cerebrus', lickers, and tyrants.
 Some enemies are not randomized to prevent crashes.

+### Player Character

+Swap the character you play with any supported character that comes with **BioRand**.
+Characters from RE1, will need an RE1 game installation in order to use their voice lines.

 ### Character, voice randomization

 Randomizes all NPCs in the game and their voice lines.
 Voice lines are picked based on the character that is swapped in.
 Some characters can not be swapped or are only swapped with a limited range of other characters to prevent crashes or cutscene soft locks.